Centrelink payments and entitlements and work bonus

 - be a resident of, and live in, Australia

-- be receiving Age Pension, Disability Support Pension, Parenting Payment (Single) and Carer Payment or Sickness Allowance, Widows Allowance, Bereavement Allowance, Newstart Allowance and Youth Allowance
+- be receiving Age Pension, Disability Support Pension, Parenting Payment (Single) and Carer Payment, or

 Commonwealth Seniors Health Card (CSHC):

-The CSHC is targeted at self-funded retirees of age pension age who do not qualify for an age pension because of their asset and/or income assessment.
+The CSHC is targeted at self-funded retirees of age pension age who do not qualify for an age pension because of their assets and/or income.

 To qualify, you must: